 Corbezzolo Honey Tasting with Luigi Manias

 Corbezzolo honey is having a moment.
-A rare, valuable and very bitter nectar, as the online magazine Already Viral calls it, there are many factors that make this quintessential Sardegna honey so special.
+A rare, valuable and very bitter nectar, there are many factors that make this quintessential Sardegna honey so special.

 To mention one, Corbezzolo trees only flower at a particular time of year if the weather conditions are right.
 They need summer rains and a mild August, or they won’t flower at all.
 The flowers bloom from October to December, during the windiest, rainiest season in Sardegna, so it’s really challenging for the bees to leave their hives and collect the nectar!